 What to Consider When Choosing the Best Weed Torch

-From how the torch works and lights to its size and features, choosing the best weed torch does take a bit of background research.
-It’s important to make sure you understand how these tools work and what you need before you start scorching those dandelions.
-Here are a few shopping considerations to keep in mind while you’re browsing.
+Between how the torch works and lights to its size and features, choosing this gardening tool does take a bit of background research.
+It’s important to make sure you understand how these tools work and what you need before scorching those dandelions.
+The following are a few important shopping considerations to keep in mind while searching for the best one.

 Lightweight vs. Heavy-Duty

 There are two styles of weed torches: lightweight torches and heavy-duty torches.
-Lightweight weed torches are, as the name suggests, lightweight, and equipped with bent tubes that attach to a small 1-pound propane tank.
-Heavy-duty torches are for large-scale jobs and have hoses that can attach to a full-size 20-pound tank.
+Lightweight weed torches are, as the name suggests, lightweight, and equipped with bent tubes that attach to a small 1-pound propane gas canister.
+Heavy-duty torches are for large-scale jobs and have hoses that can connect to a full-size 20-pound tank.

-Choosing between the two styles is really a matter of preference, but here are a few points to help you decipher between the two.
+Choosing between the two styles is really a matter of preference, but here are a few points to help decide between the two.

 - Easily portable